muzili0712/yourtv/README.en.md

 -Long press on the lower right virtual switch source button on the phone to trigger<br>
 -Retain the original long press or continuous click on the right button 4 times to enter the settings interface<br>
 Switch live source to display the current line/bus line<br>
-Optimize the test code input UI/try to keep the same style of multiple interfaces<br>
+Optimize the  input UI/try to keep the same style of multiple interfaces<br>
 Multi-language support full repair<br>
 Fix other bugs/may bring new bugs<br>
 ### Updated on June 20, 2025<br>